stschoelzel/My-Shared-Compendia/README.md

 ## Installation
 1. Simply use the install module screen within the FoundryVTT setup

+The deletion of line 68/69 shouldn be unnecessary if you installed after 27.4.2021 thanks to [BadIdeasBureau](https://github.com/BadIdeasBureau "BadIdeasBureau")
+But I strongly recommend you still read why the edit was necessary.

+### Installation pre 27.4.2021

+1. Simply use the install module screen within the FoundryVTT setup
 2. Open you local My-Shared-Compendia/module.json
-3. Delete line 68 and 69 (downaload and manifest)
+3. Delete line 68 to 69

 68   "download": "https://github.com/stschoelzel/My-Shared-Compendia/releases/download/1.0.0/My-Shared-Compendia.zip",
 69   "manifest": "https://github.com/stschoelzel/My-Shared-Compendia/releases/download/1.0.0/module.json"